 - Our green future: green investment and growing our natural assets

 About Asia-Pacific Forestry Week

-APFW 2016 will be the third Asia-Pacific Forestry Week following events held in Hanoi, Viet Nam in April 2008 and Beijing, China in November 2011.
+APFW 2016 was the third Asia-Pacific Forestry Week following events held in Hanoi, Viet Nam in April 2008 and Beijing, China in November 2011.
 Each of these events attracted in excess of 700 participants and encompassed around 40 individual workshops, seminars and other events.
-APFW 2016 is expected to be an event of similar magnitude.

-As in the previous forestry weeks, APFW 2016 will also be supported by many other partners and collaborators including government, civil society, research and capacity-building organizations, private sector, and programme agencies.
+As in the previous forestry weeks, APFW 2016 was supported by many other partners and collaborators including government, civil society, research and capacity-building organizations, private sector, and programme agencies.